lovasoa/marshmallow_dataclass/README.md

 ### Customizing the base Schema

-> This feature is currently only available
-> in the latest pre-release, `6.1.0rc2`.
-> Please try it, and open an issue if you have
-> some feedback to give about it.

 It is also possible to derive all schemas from your own base Schema class
 (see [marshmallow's documentation about extending `Schema`](https://marshmallow.readthedocs.io/en/stable/extending.html)).